s0ren/norta/readme.rst

 The API returned a JSON response that I appended to a file called ``bus.log`` that eventually grew to 5.2G (608M after being tar-balled) when I stopped polling the API.
 This is on the larger end of what I feel comfortable publishing online.
-So if you wish for a copy please `send a DM or email me
+So I've published `the torrent file <https://git.bryanbrattlof.com/norta/plain/ data/bus.log.tar.gz.torrent>`__ you can use to download the data, or if you need a direct copy please `DM (twitter) or email
-<https://bryanbrattlof.com/connect/>`__ and I'll gladly send it to you.
+<https://bryanbrattlof.com/connect/>`__ me and I'll gladly send you a copy.

 prepare-data.py
 ###############